 However, although Chapter 7 bankruptcy is often the best option for many people, it won't discharge certain types of debts, such as child support, taxes, or student loan debt.
 Nor will it allow you to catch up on mortgage or car payments.

-(For more information on debts that are not discharged in Chapter 7, see Debts that Survive Chapter 7 Bankruptcy)
+(For more information on debts that are not discharged in Chapter 7, see Debts That Cannot Be Discharged in Bankruptcy)

 Chapter 13 may provide you with extra time to pay off debts like child support student loans, or back taxes.
 You do this through the Chapter 13 repayment plan, that lasts between three and five years.
 (Learn how Chapter 13 bankruptcy works.)